These Numbers Show Favorable Signs for Ideanomics Inc. (IDEX)

-Ideanomics Inc. (NASDAQ: IDEX) is -66.46% lower on its value in year-to-date trading and has touched a low of $0.05 and a high of $0.89 in the current 52-week trading range.
+Ideanomics Inc. (NASDAQ: IDEX) is -74.09% lower on its value in year-to-date trading and has touched a low of $0.04 and a high of $0.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The IDEX stock was last observed hovering at around $0.06 in the last trading session, with the day’s loss setting it -0.01%.
+The IDEX stock was last observed hovering at around $0.05 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $1.00 for the next 12 months.
+It is also 96.0% off the consensus price target high of $1.00 offered by 1 analysts, but current levels are 96.0% higher than the price target low of $1.00 for the same period.

 Sponsored